The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 Students must complete four subjects from the prescribed lists.

-Students without a law degree from a common law jurisdiction should also complete the two-day preliminary subject Australian Legal Process and Legal Institutions.
+Students who do not have a law degree from a common law jurisdiction or any prior legal studies or experience are also expected to complete the two-day preliminary subject Australian Legal Process and Legal Institutions.

 Applicants must have completed: